opencv/opencv_zoo/tools/eval/README.md

 1. The official site is http://cvlab.hanyang.ac.kr/.
 2. In case it is down, users can download from the alternative [Google Drive Link](https://drive.google.com/drive/folders/1iTwCQAMgzdWWrlwncOjpshuHvipIWPMN?usp=sharing).

-Download both the `OTB100.zip` and `OTB.json`, organize files as follow:
+Download `OTB100.zip` and unzip it in a directory, the tree structure should appear as follows:

 ```shell
 $ tree -L 2 /path/to/otb100